exakat/exakat/docs/Rules.rst

 ###########################

-`Closure <http://www.php.net/manual/en/class.closure.php>`_ could be simplified to a callback.
+`Closure <http://www.php.net/manual/en/class.closure.php>`_ or arrowfunction could be simplified to a callback.
 Callbacks are strings or arrays.

 A simple closure that only returns arguments relayed to another function or method, could be reduced to a simpler expression.
 They